Skip to main content

 What core APIs cannot do

-• Aggregations of user behavior: pageviews, sessions, bounce rate, conversions aren’t in the CMS database.
+• Aggregations of user behavior: pageviews, sessions, bounce rate, and conversions are not in the CMS database.

 • Historical trends: "month over month performance" requires analytics tooling.